 The Reason The Test Is Done

-The three main reasons the test are preformed are:
+The three main reasons the test are performed are:

-- Diagnosis – analyze the reason of symptoms
+- Diagnosis – analyze the reason for symptoms

 - Screening – to screen sexually functioning people

 Because the signs of gonorrhea can act like chlamydia it is important to be definitive in the diagnosis, as they require contrasting medications.
 The two have similar symptoms so doctors usually test for both simultaneously.

 While there are a few ways of testing, the most popular methods are microscopic tests, including the NAAT test.
 Because NAATs is so sensitive it is preferable to cultures in the detection of N. gonorrhoeae, also NAAT allows the widest types of specimen types to be tested including:

 - Endocervical wipe to gather sample

 - Urethral sample (men)

 - Collection of pee (from both men and women)

 A doctor can order a test for gonorrhea if any of the symptoms are present